wp-plugins/contact-us-page-contact-people/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
-To do an automatic install of Contact Us page, Contact People, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of Contact Us Page, Contact People, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

 = Manual installation =